UnSetSoft/Ryunixjs/README.md

 ## What is RyunixJS?

 Is a ReactJS Clone!
-Even lighter, however, at a very early stage for production use.
+Even lighter.

 ## Install & Usage